 Since 2017, more than $656,000 in Mosaic scholarship funds have been raised from our gracious sponsors and donors.
 Thus far, 83 students of diverse backgrounds have been supported on their paths to helping others through Mosaic scholarships.

-TUC's financial aid department is a great source for information regarding other diversity scholarship opportunities.
+Touro California's financial aid department is a great source of information regarding other diversity scholarship opportunities.

 Safe Net/Safe Zone Training

 A Safe Zone network of faculty, staff and students with Safe Zone training that advances inclusion on campus.
 This network not only advances safe spaces, practices, and education to promote a campus-wide platform around gender identity and sexual orientation.

 This campus-wide committee establishes an infrastructure for the promotion of diversity and inclusion.
 This university-wide committee is interconnected with college committees in a way that meets college-specific and university-wide needs.
 Learn more about JEDI

 We all have bias.
 However, some bias is shaped by structures of domination that impact the lives of marginalized groups in particular.
 Consider taking an implicit bias test at Project Implicit.

 Diversity and Inclusion cover a broad range of topics and competencies.
 In Canvas, you can find the Diversity and Inclusion course to explore content to share knowledge, literature, training documents and host discussion forums on topics that are designed to promote diversity and inclusion.

 While diversity, inclusion, and social justice are themes that run throughout TUC, we know that each college within our university has unique ways of implementing those values.
 Find your college below to read its diversity statement.